The INTERNET Database of Periodic Tables

 "One intriguing problem that arises from with the periodic table of atoms is the possibility of constructing periodic systems of ions, V. K. Grigorovich, Periodic Law of Mendeleev and Electronic Structure of Metals, Nauka Publ.: Moscow, 1966 (in Russian).
 An atom can be completely or partially ionized to a cation by removing electrons or transformed into an anion by the addition of new electrons.
 The energy required for a few consecutive ionisations of atoms is plotted against the atomic number.
 One can see that the curves are periodic, and hence it is possible to construct periodic tables for mono-, di-, and multi- charged cations.
 If we look at the dispositions of the maxima and minima of the curves and compare them with those for atoms, it becomes evident that the magic numbers of electrons for ions are the same as for neutral atoms.
 Therefore, the number of electrons (but not the charge of the nucleus) is responsible for the periodicity of ions."

+"About 60 miles southwest of Las Vegas, in a mine some 500 feet deep, the beginnings of an iPhone come to life.
 But the sleek, shiny iPhone is far, far removed from the rocks pulled out of this giant hole, which looks like a deep crater on the moon.
 Inside the rocks from this mine are rare-earth minerals, crucial ingredients for iPhones, as well as wind turbines, hybrid cars, and night-vision goggles.
 Minerals such as neodymium are used in magnets that make speakers vibrate to create sound.
 Europium is a phosphor that creates a bright red on an iPhone screen.
 Cerium gets put into a solvent that workers use to polish devices as they move along the assembly line, etc.":

 For the iPhone and iPad, JR's Chemistry Set makes chemistry interesting and fun to learn.
 Based upon the innovative Rota Period, it is a handy and powerful reference tool for chemistry enthusiasts and practitioners at all ages and all levels.